 How can a developer choose one framework from a few similar ones?
-By popularity?
-But it doesn't tell you much about how pleasant it is to work with.
+Popularity is a useful signal - a larger community means more answered questions, more examples, and a lower bus factor.
+But it doesn't tell you much about how pleasant the framework is to work with.

 Here I'll show you the examples and share my observations.